 When the Retention batch process runs, it updates properties related to retention in your documents.
 Learn more: What happens when you use retention in AODocs libraries?

-If your library has never had a retention schedule assigned to it, you need to create the retention properties in the library so the Retention batch process can update the properties of your documents.
+If your library has never had a retention schedule assigned to it, create the retention properties in the library so the Retention batch process can update the properties of your documents.

 2. Select Categories.